Juan Enrique Segarra-Palmer: Political activism

-The Macheteros's code name for the robbery was "White Eagle" (or Águila Blanca in Spanish).
-According to the Macheteros part of the money was used to give to the poor communities of Puerto Rico to fund education, food, housing, clothing and even toys for children.
-According to prosecutors the money was used to finance Los Macheteros.
+The Macheteros gave the robbery the code name "White Eagle" (or Águila Blanca in Spanish).
+According to the Macheteros, part of the money was used to support impoverished communities in Puerto Rico by funding education, food, housing, clothing, and even toys for children.
+However, prosecutors argued that the money was actually used to finance the activities of Los Macheteros.

 Charges

 The FBI charges against Segarra-Palmer for this robbery include: obstruction of commerce by robbery and conspiracy, bank robbery, aggravated robbery, theft from interstate shipment, foreign and interstate transportation of stolen money, and conspiracy to interfere with commerce by robbery.
 The group asserted that the money was not used for personal gain, but to further the struggle for Puerto Rico's independence.

-The Well Fargo robbery incident resulted in no deaths or injuries.
-Segarra-Palmer was given a 55-year federal sentence for seditious conspiracy and other charges.

-Among other convicted Puerto Rican nationalists there were sentences of as long as 90 years in federal prisons for offenses including sedition, possession of unregistered firearms, interstate transportation of a stolen vehicle, interference with interstate commerce by violence and interstate transportation of firearms with intent to commit a crime.
+Several Puerto Rican nationalists were sentenced to as long as 90 years in federal prisons for various offenses, including sedition, possession of unregistered firearms, interstate transportation of a stolen vehicle, interference with interstate commerce by violence, and interstate transportation of firearms with intent to commit a crime.

-None of those granted clemency were convicted in any of the actual bombings.
-Rather, they had been convicted on a variety of charges ranging from bomb making and conspiracy to armed robbery and firearms violations.
-They were all convicted for sedition, the act of attempting to overthrow the Government of the United States in Puerto Rico by force.
+The individuals who were granted clemency were not convicted of any actual bombings.
+Instead, they were convicted of a range of charges such as bomb making, conspiracy, armed robbery, and firearms violations.
+All of them were convicted of sedition, which refers to the act of attempting to overthrow the Government of the United States in Puerto Rico by force.

 Sentence

-Juan Segarra Palmer, one of the leaders of the group, was sentenced to 55 years in prison.
-Segarra-Palmer was freed in January 2004.
+Juan Segarra-Palmer, one of the leaders of the group, was sentenced to 55 years in prison. but he was released in January 2004.